caiton1/OSS-Doorway/README.md

 7. Click create database user.

-8. Next, click choose connection method (or the connect buttonon the cluster dashboard) and click drivers under *"Connect to your application"*.
+8. Next, click choose connection method (or the connect buttonon the cluster dashboard) and click *Drivers* under *"Connect to your application"*.
+   - It may say your cluster is provisioning, in which case click done, wait a few minutes until cluster is created, then click connect and click *Drivers* under *"Connect to your application"*.

 <img src="./assets/driver.png" width="600"/>

-9. Save the link as shown above, replacing <db_password> with the password you created earlier.
+9. Save the link as shown above, ***replacing <db_password>*** with the password you created earlier.

 10. Setup complete, the URI link will be used in the [Probot](#probot-setup) section.